HeinrichApfelmus/vault/Readme.md

     insert :: Key a -> a -> Vault -> Vault
     delete :: Key a -> Vault -> Vault

+A few common functions for finite maps, like `adjust` and `union`, are provided as well.

 This library was created thanks to the feedback on my blog post [Vault - a persistent store for values of arbitrary types][1].